 No, personal gym memberships are not tax-deductible.
 These qualify as a personal expense and, as we discussed above, should ideally be paid from your personal account and not from your business account.

 We get it government.
-Health is obviously not a top priority, but come on, follow in the footsteps of Canada.
+Health is obviously not a top priority, but hopefully it will be at some point.

 3. Can I Deduct Home Office Expenses?